marijnh/Eloquent-JavaScript/04_data.md

 {{index collection, array, "push method", "pop method"}}

-The `push` method adds values to the end of an array, and the `pop` method does the opposite, removing the last value in the array and returning it.
+The `push` method adds values to the end of an array.
+The `pop` method does the opposite, removing the last value in the array and returning it.

 {{index ["data structure", stack]}}

 These somewhat silly names are the traditional terms for operations on a _((stack))_.
 A stack, in programming, is a data structure that allows you to push values into it and pop them out again in the opposite order so that the thing that was added last is removed first.
-These are common in programming—you might remember the function ((call stack)) from [the previous chapter](functions#stack), which is an instance of the same idea.
+Stacks are common in programming—you might remember the function ((call stack)) from [the previous chapter](functions#stack), which is an instance of the same idea.

 ## Objects

 {{index journal, "weresquirrel example", array, record}}

 Back to the weresquirrel.
-A set of daily log entries can be represented as an array.
-But the entries do not consist of just a number or a string—each entry needs to store a list of activities and a Boolean value that indicates whether Jacques turned into a squirrel or not.
+A set of daily log entries can be represented as an array, but the entries do not consist of just a number or a string—each entry needs to store a list of activities and a Boolean value that indicates whether Jacques turned into a squirrel or not.
 Ideally, we would like to group these together into a single value and then put those grouped values into an array of log entries.

 {{index [syntax, object], [property, definition], [braces, object], "{} (object)"}}

 Values of the type _((object))_ are arbitrary collections of properties.
-One way to create an object is by using braces as an expression.
+One way to create an object is by using braces as an expression:

 ```
 let day1 = {